-WHAI is an answer to community need for a flexible response to HIV/AIDS among women in Ontario that takes into account the structural and societal factors that make women vulnerable to HIV.
-This initiative is funded by the AIDS Bureau of the Ministry of Health and Long-term Care.
+ACCKWA’s Women’s Community Development program is a community-based response to HIV among women that takes into account the structural and societal factors that increase women’s risk factors for HIV.
+This program is a part of a collaborative initiative, called the Women & HIV/AIDS Initiative (WHAI), funded by the AIDS Bureau of the Ministry of Health and Long Term Care.

 The overall goals of WHAI are to: